VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 to correct any mistyped "teh" into the word "the".

 Now imagine you have a whole suite of more intersecting commands, ones that let you look for patterns like using `[bc]at` to find the word "bat" or "cat" but not "rat", or letting you count the number of lines, or convert the file into a PDF.
 You can make these large chains out of existing programs, which is pretty sweet.
-This is more-or-less how using a command line on a MacOS or Linux system works.
+This is more-or-less how using a command line on a MacOS or Linux system works, and as you can imagine, getting used to it isn't totally disimilar from getting used to a new language.
+Honestly, with the amount of jargon in the command names (effectively a vocabularly) and rules for joining commands (not too disimilar from a grammar), it may as well be already.

-{{< /details >}}

 ## Why are we **not** pushing boundaries?